President’s Climate Action Plan Tracker

 On June 25, 2013, President Obama gave a speech at Georgetown University in which he unveiled The President’s Climate Action Plan, a collection of measures that the Executive Branch of the U.S. government would take to combat climate change.

 On this web page you will find an outline of the Climate Action Plan.
-The links will lead you to information about each provision in the plan, including the specific goals it sets, related policies, and steps taken to achieve its goals.
+The links below will lead you to information about each provision in the plan, including the specific goals it sets, steps taken to achieve those goals, and related policies.
+Some actions that do not line up with specific goals of the Climate Action Plan but that advance the same overall policy objectives are described separately under the heading Other Climate Actions.
 (A guide to abbreviations and acronyms is also available.)

 This Climate Action Plan Tracker is a work in progress.
 The Climate Action Plan itself contains a great many details and implementing the plan is an ongoing process expected to last for years to come.
 We will try to keep this Tracker up to date but readers should assume that the information found here may be incomplete.
 We invite readers to send additional information or documents for inclusion to email@example.com.